-This Smoked Chicken Breast recipe is rubbed in a simple homemade spice rub and slow smoked.
+This Smoked Chicken Breast recipe is rubbed in a simple homemade dry rub and slow smoked.
 Tender and flavorful, perfect for meal prepping!

-I treated our Smoked Chicken Breast like meal prepping for the week!
+I used our Smoked Chicken Breast as part of meal prep for the week!
 There are so many ways to use smoked chicken breast, like:

 - diced up for chicken tacos

 - served on a bun for an awesome chicken sandwich

 - an easy addition to your favorite pasta dish!

 - sliced and served on top of a green salad with olive oil dressing

 Luckily, smoking boneless chicken breasts is super simple and can definitely be done alongside other cuts that are typically smoked like ribs and pork butts.

 How long does it take to smoke chicken breasts at 225?